 Lukather, Weingart and Vanston’s closing instrumental rendition of the Charlie Chaplin classic “Smile” has a very deep connection for the guitarist.
 “That was my mother’s favorite song,” he relates.
 “We’ve been playing it as an encore live, and it seemed like the perfect way to close the album, too.”

-Seven solo albums later, Lukather reflects: “I’d like to say this is the best album I’ve ever made, but that’s a cliché.
+After seven solo albums, Lukather reflects: “I’d like to say this is the best album I’ve ever made, but that’s a cliché.
 But I do think I’ve realized my goal of moving forward, so let me say that Transition is possibly the best reflection of who I am in 2012.”